 With single-use plastics derailed in the priorities of the House of Representatives, Nicdao said the pandemic caused “a huge dent on efforts to reduce single-use plastics in the Philippines.”

 The convenience of online shopping — wrapped in layers of plastic packaging — is also masking a ‘silent killer’ for the environment.

 First thing in the morning, Ally* quickly checks her phone to see if the cloth headband she scored from the 11.11 online holiday sale is on the way to her doorstep.
 Right after receiving the parcel, she cuts through almost three to four layers of plastic as if it were a knee-jerk reaction.

-Before the pandemic, Ally was never into online shopping, much less buying anything.
+Before the pandemic, Ally was never into online shopping.
 But as the stay-at-home order dragged its way until the Christmas season, she had to install on her phone both Shopee and Lazada, which are the Philippines’ two leading e-commerce platforms.

 “I’m not one to usually spend a lot on gifts, so holiday sales were the best option for me to maximize because things are cheap, maraming selection and variety, and free shipping pa,” she said.

-As she anticipates the 12.12 big sale, Ally has been waiting for three more parcels to arrive to complete the nine items she checked out from the 11.11 sale.
+As she anticipated the 12.12 big sale, Ally was still waiting for three more parcels to arrive to complete the nine items she checked out from the 11.11 sale.
 Though she cannot be certain when she will be able to open another parcel, one thing’s for sure: